jeremyomer/KidneyExchange.jl/README.md

 The package was fully tested with the two commercial MIP solvers CPLEX and Gurobi.
 Those can both be downloaded and used under Academic licence at https://www.ibm.com/academic/home and https://www.gurobi.com.

 If you prefer running a fully open version of the package, it is possible by using a chosen mixture of Clp, Cbc, and GLPK.
-Be aware that the execution of the algorithms may be much larger than communicated in our article if you do so.
+Be aware that the execution of the algorithms may take longer than communicated in our article if you do so.
 In particular, for large instances, this is even true for the branch-and-price algorithms which rely on the capacity of the solver to solve the relaxed master problem with integer variables.
+The corresponding packages are documented at https://github.com/jump-dev/Cbc.jl, https://github.com/jump-dev/Clp.jl and https://github.com/jump-dev/Glpk.jl.

 To choose the solver, you need set the field `optimizer` of the `BP_params` or `MIP_params` structure with one of the following options:
 - `GLPK`: use exclusively GLPK